What is your background in education?

 I really enjoy scientific research, but I particularly liked my role in supporting other members of the research team in the laboratory and getting involved as a demonstrator for chemistry undergraduate students; supporting and assessing their practical skills during experimental investigations.
 Teaching chemistry supports my ethos of lifelong learning; instilling this into my students and continuing to develop and gain further understanding myself through educational research.
 Every day is exciting and different when you work as a college lecturer with young adults, especially when your subject is Chemistry!

 What does your role involve?

-My role has involved setting up the new chemistry department, which has fantastic facilities, equipment and the latest technology.
+I am the Programme Team Leader for Science and Social Science.
+I was also involved in setting up the chemistry department at Callywith, which has fantastic facilities, equipment and the latest technology.
 The laboratories are also very generously proportioned which makes them a great environment for practical investigations.
 I am also involved in teaching both the Chemistry A Level and also the chemistry aspects of the Extended Diplomas in Applied Science (Medical and Forensic).

 Why do you think Cornwall needs Callywith College?